lkp25/FULLSTACK-shop-website-with-admin-panel-/readme.md

 -send email to customer to confirm order

 -login logic
--contact section - textarea with input limit for customer questions, which are stored on the server in separate table in database, and displayed in new admin panel section - messages

 -in products section in admin panel - img field should use select-dropdown displaying available images stored on server -some more advanced UI graphics with gradients, maybe new animations